 The initialization of the interface is carried out by script-commands, such as "Set baudrate", "Set databits", "Set parity".
-For a detailed description of these commands see the online documentation for the Protocol Developer or the instruction manual for the Protocol Developer.
+For a detailed description of these commands see the online documentation for the Protocol Developer.

 4.3 Use of the serial interface